maurosampietro/UltraMapper.CommandLine/README.md

      ```

      The line of code above does all the job.
-     The generic argument _T_ is your 'commands class'.
+     The generic argument _T_ is your _'commands class'_.
-     In your 'commands class' you define all of the operation you want to support at commandline level.
+     In your _'commands class'_ you define all of the operation you want to support at commandline level.

    - The basic syntax:
-        - Use _--_ <b>double dashes</b> to call a method or set a property defined in your commands class
+        - Use _--_ <b>double dashes</b> to call a method or set a property defined in your _'commands class'_
         - Use _()_ <b>round brackets</b> to provide values to a <b>complex type</b>
         - Use _[]_ <b>square brackets</b> to provide values to a <b>collection</b>
         - Anonymous and named params